silverstripe/developer-docs/en/02_Developer_Guides/02_Controllers/01_Introduction.md

 }

 /**
- * We can manually create a response and return that to ignore any previous data.
+ * We can manually create a response and return that to ignore any previous data or modifications to the request.
  */
 public function someaction(HTTPRequest $request)
 {